DeepDoge/master-ts-composition/README.md

 ```

 # Why would I use this?
-You can use this to create a class hierarchy from your TS types.
-This is useful if you want to use the `instanceof` operator to check if an object is of a certain type.<br/>
+- You can use this to create a class hierarchy from your TS types.
+- - This is useful if you want to use the `instanceof` operator to check if an object is of a certain type.
-You can normally do this by creating classes by hand, but this is tedious and error-prone.
-This library allows you to create classes just like you would create interfaces and types.<br/>
+- You can normally do this by creating classes by hand, but this is tedious and error-prone.
+This library allows you to create classes just like you would create interfaces and types.
-You don't need to define `type` in your interfaces, and do string comparisons to check if an object is of a certain type.
+- You don't need to define `type` in your interfaces, and do string comparisons to check if an object is of a certain type.
 You can just use the `instanceof` operator naturally.